the1lab/1lab/src/Data/Fin/Properties.lagda.md

 However, there are still quite a few interesting things one can say about `skip`{.Agda} and `squish`{.Agda}.
-In particular, we can prove the *Simplicial Identities*, which characterize the interactions between these two functions.
+In particular, we can prove the *simplicial identities*, which characterize the interactions between these two functions.

 These lemmas might seem somewhat arbitrary and complicated, which